 - Indirect Kiss: In the "Jenny" video, Cherry licks some lipstick Jenny had just used.

 - Intercourse with You: The lyrics to "Ode to the Bouncer" seem to imply that Cherry wants to either fight the bouncer to get in or sleep with him to get in, going back and forth between seducing and outright insulting him.
-In the music video, she outright has sex with him in the alleyway and sneaks into the club through the bathroom window while he's not looking.
+In the music video, there's a sequence where she's on top of him in the alleyway that could be either her outright having sex with him, or pummeling him while straddling his torso akin to an MMA fighter.
+That she enters the club afterwards actually seems to indicate that either way, the scene is imaginary, as she sneaks into the club through the bathroom window while he's not looking, and if she had traded sex for entry or simply beaten him unconscious, sneaking in would not be necessary.

 - Magic Skirt: Though this trope doesn't always apply in the art, Cherry's skirt in "Ode to the Bouncer" outright defies physics to keep her just barely covered.
 Probably for the best, since she mentions in the lyrics she's not wearing knickers.